-Development and evaluation of a novel imitation-based dog assisted intervention, 'DAID training', to increase joint activity and social wellbeing for adolescents with disabilities.
+Development and evaluation of a novel imitation-based dog assisted intervention, 'DAID training', to increase joint activity and social wellbeing for children/ adolescents with and without developmental disabilities.

-We are looking for families with a family dog who have a child between the ages of 10-16 years with a disability.
+We are looking for families with a family dog who have a child between the ages of 8- 17 years with or without a developmental disability.
 Parents/guardians must be comfortable filling out surveys in English.

-We are doing a research study that will examine a family dog assisted intervention on physical activity and social wellbeing for children with a disability between 10-16 years old.
+We are doing a research study that will examine a family dog assisted intervention on physical activity and social wellbeing for children between 8- 17 years old.

-We believe that incorporating the family dog in an imitation-based dog assisted intervention will improve physical activity and social wellbeing for children with disabilities.
+We believe that incorporating the family dog in an imitation-based dog assisted intervention will improve physical activity and social wellbeing for children.

-This is a study that take place in the Summer of 2017.
-During the Summer of 2017 or 2018 your child and family dog will take part in a joint physical activity based intervention.
-This will be a 2-week summer camp (about 1 hour per day) animal assisted physical activity program.
-There were be 3 additional days that we’ll request your participation in the study over the course of one year.
+This is a study that take place in the Summer of 2018.
+Your child and family dog will take part in a joint physical activity based intervention.
+This will be a 2 week animal assisted physical activity program (about 1 hour per day 5 days per week for about 2 weeks).
+There will be 3 additional days that we’ll request your participation in the study over the course of one year.

 This study will be conducted at Oregon State University (Corvallis, OR).
 Some dog walking (supervised by study staff) will occur on the walking paths around Oregon State University.
 You will receive a $25 gift card at 3 time points during the study.